After Bone Grafting

 Recovery Tips and How to Aid Your Healing

-While some bleeding is normal immediately after surgery, there are ways to minimize it.
+Managing Bleeding: While some bleeding is normal immediately after surgery, there are ways to minimize it.
 After the procedure, a gauze pad will be placed over the surgical site.
 Bite down gently to maintain pressure, and after an hour, you can remove the gauze.
 If bleeding continues, replace the gauze every 30 to 45 minutes.
-Alternatively, you can bite down on a moist tea bag to help the blood clot (thanks to tannic acid).
-If bleeding is excessive or doesn’t stop, contact us at 210-824-0111
+Alternatively, you can bite down on a moist tea bag to help the blood clot form (thanks to tannic acid).
+If bleeding is excessive or doesn’t stop, contact us at (210) 824-0111.

-Good oral hygiene is essential for proper recovery.
-You can resume your regular brushing routine, but be gentle around the surgical site to avoid irritation.
+Oral Hygiene: Good oral hygiene is essential for proper recovery.
+You can resume your regular brushing routine but be gentle around the surgical site to avoid irritation.
 We recommend rinsing with a warm saltwater solution (1/2 teaspoon of salt in a glass of warm water) 4 to 5 times a day, starting the night of your surgery.
 This helps keep the area clean and promotes healing.

 Final Thoughts